4nth0nyl1MHC/UK-Scanning-Directory-2019/README.md

 ## UPDATE

 * Working on .csv conversion but due to poorly formatted .txt source it's taking it's time - Sorry.
+* Also working on a Python Tkinter GUI for searching and filtering the main directory

 # USER GUIDE AND NOTES